kevindelorme/Valmod-Expansion/README.md

 5. Edit the blood moon mechanics in order to modify the 7 days delay to 28 days.
 (NOK)
 6. Add an Haloween ultra hardcore h24 blood moon on day 666.
 (NOK)
-7. Misc : I also may translate the mod to french.
+7. Add a "Baguette" (bread) weapon (and also a white flag lol) because I'm french.
 (NOK)
-8. Misc : Add a "Baguette" (bread) weapon (and also a white flag lol) because I'm french.
+8. Add a "Maple Syrup" item (similar with honey) because I do love Québec.
 (NOK)
-9. Misc : Add a "Maple Syrup" item (similar with honey) because I do love Québec.
+9. The blood moon white flag/baguette nude run survival challenge ! - floor level >= -1 (NOK)
+10. Misc : I also may translate the mod to french.
 (NOK)
-10. Misc : The blood moon white flag/baguette nude run survival challenge ! - floor level >= -1 (NOK)

 I work with Notepad++, Gimp, Github Desktop and MobaXTerm on a MS Windows 10 x64 PC.